The Garbers Years (1999–2006)

 Joining UT Southwestern

 In 1990, he joined UT Southwestern as a Professor in the Department of Pharmacology, where he further expanded his programs on fertilization and cyclic nucleotide metabolism.

 Dr. Garbers would commence his Directorship in the Cecil H. and Ida Green Center for Reproductive Biology Sciences with a futuristic mission to unite his own pioneering roles in the fields of sperm-egg communication and cyclic nucleotide metabolism with new revelations in regenerative medicine that were rapidly surfacing during that era in the field of cellular re-programming (i.e., cloning).

 His vision for the Green Center was to strengthen our understanding of emerging links between fertilization, gamete development, stemness and the ability of cytoplasmic factors in a mammalian egg to “re-program” a normal somatic cell (such as a liver cell) to develop into a living organism.

-He felt that by addressing such key technological and basic research questions related to gamete development and fertilization, it would provide the basis for new infertility treatments and contraception, avert the consequences of severe inheritable genetic diseases, and would seek the biochemical answers to how the early embryo remains totipotent until committing to develop into specific cell types of body.
+He felt that addressing such key technological and basic research questions related to gamete development and fertilization would provide the basis for new infertility treatments and contraception, avert the consequences of severe inheritable genetic diseases, and discover the biochemical answers to how the early embryo remains totipotent until committing to develop into specific cell types of body.
 As a statement of his mission for the Center, Dr. Garbers wrote: